 3. Start small.
 Extra-small

-When I started reading again, I wanted to finish a 450 pages book in one week.
+I wanted to finish a 450-page book in one week when I started reading again.
 But that wasn’t likely to happen, considering the tiny amount of time I had for reading.
-So I got frustrated and decided I didn’t have time for reading at that point in my life.
-But then I thought, what if I only read ten pages daily while drinking my coffee?
+So, I got frustrated and decided I didn’t have time for reading at that point in my life.
+But then I thought, what if I only read ten pages daily while drinking coffee?
 I could do that.
 And this was the beginning.
-From 10 pages, I went to 30 every morning, but I still have days when I only have time for up to ten pages.
+From 10 pages, I went to 30 every morning, but I still have days when I only have time for up to 10 pages.
 And that’s perfectly fine!
 Remember, even five pages are better than nothing.
-Just pick that book, open it and read for 10 minutes.
+Just pick that book, open it, and read for 10 minutes.
 And do the same tomorrow!

 4. Don’t continue what you don’t like